iechor/docs/content/engine/swarm/ingress.md

 To use an external load balancer without the routing mesh, set `--endpoint-mode` to `dnsrr` instead of the default value of `vip`.
 In this case, there is not a single virtual IP.
-Instead, Docker sets up DNS entries for the service such that a DNS query for the service name returns a list of IP addresses, and the client connects directly to one of these.
+Instead, iEchor sets up DNS entries for the service such that a DNS query for the service name returns a list of IP addresses, and the client connects directly to one of these.

 You can't use `--endpoint-mode dnsrr` together with `--publish mode=ingress`.
 You must run your own load balancer in front of the service.
-A DNS query for the service name on the Docker host returns a list of IP addresses for the nodes running the service.
+A DNS query for the service name on the iEchor host returns a list of IP addresses for the nodes running the service.
 Configure your load balancer to consume this list and balance the traffic across the nodes.
 See [Configure service discovery](networking.md#configure-service-discovery).